“DRaaS” Disaster Recovery as a Service

-Information Technology brings tremendous value to an organization by making operational processes more efficient and by enabling new ways of doing business.
-But an inherent side effect of its value is our growing dependence on our IT systems.
-A service outage of even a few minutes can be annoying.
-But an outage continuing for hours, or days can bring a business to a standstill.
-Any event that disrupts key IT services for an extended period brings the potential of profound financial harm.
+IT brings tremendous value to an organization by making operational processes more efficient and by delivering innovative new ways of doing business.
+With that value comes a growing dependency on IT systems.
+A service outage for a few minutes is annoying, but if it continues for hours or days it brings business to a standstill and causes profound financial damage.

-• Natural disasters such as weather-driven power outages and floods.
+• Natural disasters – weather-driven power outages and floods

-• Unintentional acts, like maintenance crews cutting cables and fires started by accident.
+• Unintentional acts – maintenance crews cutting cables or accidently fires

-• Criminal acts by disgruntled employees such as arson, tampering with IT hardware or software.
+• Criminal acts – a disgruntled employee tampering with IT hardware or software or committing arson

-• Risks inherent to IT such as equipment failure and Ransomware attacks.
+• Risks inherent to IT – equipment failure and ransomware attacks

-• Plain bad luck: the backup generator seizes after a primary power failure; a water cooler on the floor above the data closet develops a leak over the holiday weekend; a system fault causes the sprinkler system to engage.
+• Plain bad luck – a backup generator seizes after a primary power failure; a water cooler on a floor above the data closet develops a leak over a holiday weekend; a system fault activating a sprinkler system

-The IT outages these disasters can cause range from a few days to many weeks, or even longer.
-Most of these are unpredictable, the only certainty is that one or more will hit you eventually.
+IT outage disasters can disrupt business for a few days to many weeks or longer.
+Most are unpredictable, with the only certainty being that one or more will hit eventually.

 How Does DRaaS Differ from Image Backup?

-Most PCG clients use our backup services to keep backup images of their servers and other key devices in the cloud.
-Acronis, our backup partner, is one of the world’s leading providers of backup services, meeting rigorous compliance standards for secure and reliable operation including SOC1 and SOC 2.
+Most clients use our backup services to keep backup images of servers and other key devices in the cloud.
+Acronis, our backup partner, is one of the world’s leading providers of backup services, meeting rigorous compliance standards for secure, reliable operation including SOC1 and SOC2.

 After a disaster, image backups can provide almost immediate access to individual files.
 But getting access to applications and databases often requires rebuilding or replacing the data center.
 DRaaS is designed specifically to short-circuit this process by activating replacement servers that can be accessed immediately, and provide service as long as necessary.